sozi-projects/Sozi-website/content/pages/en/tutorial-converting.md

 Authors: Guillaume Savaton
 Status: hidden

-`sozi-to-pdf` and `sozi-to-video` are command-line tools that you can use to export a presentation to a single PDF document or to a video.
+Sozi-export is a set of command-line tools that you can use to convert a Sozi presentation into a PDF document, a video, or a PowerPoint presentation.
 The source code is available in the [Sozi-export](https://github.com/senshu/Sozi-export) repository.
 These tools are independent from the presentation editor.